-4.4.17 LOCKERS
+4.4.18 LOCKERS

 Lockers and locks will be offered to each student in the middle school.
-Lockers are the students' responsibility and are to be kept in good condition.
+Lockers are the student's responsibility and must be kept in good condition.
 Vandalism of any lockers will be subject to consequences appropriate to our behavior policy.
 It is important that locker combinations are not shared with other students.
 DAA does NOT take responsibility for lost/stolen items; this includes money, mobile phones, other electronic devices, texts and/or clothing, etcetera.

-4.4.18 ELECTRONICS
+4.4.19 ELECTRONICS

 Certain electronic items (smartwatches, tablets, etc.) may distract from the learning environment and are not to be seen during school hours at DAA unless a teacher has requested a student to use their personal device for a learning activity.
 Items may be confiscated if seen.
-In addition, DAA assumes no responsibility for these items if they are broken, lost or stolen.
-We ask that all Apple devices have the "Find my Iphone" App for finding the location of misplaced devices.
-This is the responsibility of the student to download and sign-in to this app.
+In addition, DAA assumes no responsibility for these items if they are broken, lost, or stolen.
+We ask that all Apple devices have the "Find my iPhone" App for finding the location of misplaced devices.
+This is the responsibility of the student to download and sign in to this app.

-4.4.19 MOBILE PHONES
+4.4.20 MOBILE PHONES

 Mobile Phones may not be audible or visible after students enter the building in the morning until after school (07:15-15:00).
 Mobile phones heard and/or used without permission during school hours will be confiscated and sent to the Middle School Office for safekeeping.
 If mobile phones are permitted to be used for educational purposes, the teacher will communicate this with their students.
-Teachers can request for mobile phones to be placed on their desk if a student leaves their lesson for any reason.
+A teacher can request that mobile phones be placed on their desk if a student leaves their lesson for any reason.
 This is to ensure the safety and wellbeing of all of our MS community.